Skip to Main Content

 Non-compliance is expensive – even with self-disclosure, the OIG's general practice is to require, at a minimum, penalties of 1.5 times the amount of claims at issue.
 Comprehensive Error Rate Testing (CERT) and Recovery Audit Contractor (RAC) audits can be even more costly.
 Helping clients develop and implement what the OIG calls a "robust and effective compliance program" can be one of the most critical and cost-effective services Baker Donelson provides.

-• Implemented Corporate Compliance and Ethics Plans and HIPAA Compliance Plans for several nursing home chains.
+• Implemented Corporate Compliance and Ethics Plans and HIPAA Compliance Plans for health care organizations including hospitals, nursing home chains, hospice providers, physician practices, DME suppliers, and pharmaceutical manufacturers.

 • Conducted audits and due diligence reviews for a broad array of clients with regard to compliance with Medicare standards, HIPAA, fraud and abuse, and 340B Drug Pricing Program compliance.